theroyallab/async-hf-downloader/README.md

 The project can be run in multiple ways:

-1. Download the exe or binary from [Releases](https://github.com/theroyallab/async-hf-downloader)
+1. Download the exe or binary from [Releases](https://github.com/theroyallab/async-hf-downloader/releases)
-    1. On Windows: `.\async-hf-downloader.exe --help`
+    1. On Windows: `.\async-hf-downloader-win.exe --help`

-    2. On other OSes: `./async-hf-downloader --help`
+    2. On Linux: `./async-hf-downloader-linux --help`

+    3. On macOS: `./async-hf-downloader-darwin --help`

-2. Download the [python file](https://github.com/theroyallab/async-hf-downloader/blob/main/src/download.py) and run it in your existing project
+2. Download the [python file](https://github.com/theroyallab/async-hf-downloader/blob/main/async-hf-downloader/download.py) and run it in your existing project

 3. Run as a python package:
     1. Clone the repository